 Serena Williams at Wimbledon 2018

-In March 2018, Williams made a comeback to the tennis court when competed in her first singles tournament after taking time off to care for her newborn daughter and recovering from pregnancy complications.
+In March 2018, Williams made a comeback to the tennis court when she competed in her first singles tournament after taking time off to care for her newborn daughter and recovering from pregnancy complications.

 Click to see the athletes who lost their huge endorsements deals.